Shreyank031/Documentation/grafana_mimir/README.md

 7. A querier or queriers return the result to query-frontend, which then aggregates and forwards the results to the client.

+## Querier

+- The querier is a `stateless` component that evaluates `PromQL` expressions by fetching **time series** and **labels** on the read path.

+- The querier uses the `store-gateway` component to query the **long-term storage** and the `ingester` component to query **recently written data**.

+- Store-gateways and queriers can use Memcached to cache the bucket metadata:

+**How it works**

+- To find the correct blocks to look up at query time, queriers lazily download the bucket index when they receive the first query for a given tenant.
+The querier caches the bucket index in memory and periodically keeps it up-to-date.
+- The bucket index contains a list of blocks and block deletion marks of a tenant.
+The querier later uses the list of blocks and block deletion marks to locate the set of blocks that need to be queried for the given query.

+## store-gateway

+- The store-gateway component, which is stateful, queries blocks from long-term storage.
+On the read path, the querier and the ruler use the store-gateway when handling the query, whether the query comes from a user or from when a rule is being evaluated.

+- To find the right blocks to look up at query time, the store-gateway requires a view of the bucket in long-term storage.
+The store-gateway keeps the bucket view updated using one of the following options:

+    - Periodically downloading the bucket index (default)
+    - Periodically scanning the bucket

+- The store-gateway uses `shuffle-sharding` to divide the blocks of each tenant across a subset of store-gateway instances.

+- Store-gateways include an `auto-forget` feature that they can use to unregister an instance from another store-gateway’s ring when a store-gateway does not properly shut down.

+- The store-gateway supports the following type of caches:

+    1. Index cache
+    2. Chunks cache
+    3. Metadata cache

+## Long-term storage

+- The Grafana Mimir storage format is based on Prometheus TSDB storage.
+The Grafana Mimir storage format stores each tenant’s time series into their own TSDB, which persists series to an on-disk block.
+By default, each block has a two-hour range.
+Each on-disk block directory contains an index file, a file containing metadata, and the time series chunks.

+- The TSDB block files contain samples for multiple series.
+The series inside the blocks are indexed by a per-block index, which indexes both metric names and labels to time series in the block files.
+Each series has its samples organized in chunks, which represent a specific time range of stored samples.
+Chunks may vary in length depending on specific configuration options and ingestion rate, usually storing around 120 samples per chunk.

+**Grafana Mimir requires any of the following object stores for the block files:**

+   1. Amazon S3
+   2. Google Cloud Storage
+   3. Microsoft Azure Storage
+   4. OpenStack Swift
+   5. Local Filesystem (single node only)